apisquare/express-health-api/README.md

 - To get the lint issues in the changes: `npm lint` or `yarn lint`
 - To fix your lint issues: `npm lint:fix` or `yarn lint:fix`

-This project is configured to validate the test cases and lint issues before each commits.
+This project is configured to validate the test cases and lint issues before each commit.
 So don't bypass the commit with any issues in your changes.

 ## License